artemkv/artemkv.github.io/cryptocurrencies.md

 - Some people might try introducing "evil" forks
 - The better way to introduce new rules is to use sort of feature flag to activate it once the majority has agreed on it
 - When you submit the new transaction, you might not know which side of the fork it is going to be added.
 If it's valid for both sides, it might be added on both sides.
 You might want to try to re-play it and make sure it's added on both sides, since that duplicates your money
-- This is the way exchanges might get screwed: imagine you deposit coin A, then the fork happens, you replay your transaction, withdraw your money, and suddenly you balance has coin A and coin B
+- This is the way exchanges might get screwed: imagine you deposit coin `A`, then the fork happens, you replay your transaction, withdraw your money, and suddenly you balance has coin `A` and coin `B`
 - To prevent that, forks can provide replay protection, basically setting the rules in that way that no transaction can be added on both sides
 - Forks are very complicated, many people are unaware of forks, and this creates legal issues